ymunemasa/data-tutorials/tutorials/hortonworks/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.20.01.png)

 Then go back to the `Service Actions` button on the `Knox` service and click on `Start  Demo LDAP`.
-This LDAP server is used in the
+This LDAP server is when authenticating users against Knox in the Sandbox because there is no other LDAP server running on the Sandbox.

 ![](../../../assets/securing-hdfs-hive-hbase-with-knox-ranger/Screenshot 2015-09-08 10.37.09.png)